Decentralized Indoor Localization Based on A Sparse Gaussian Process with Reduced-Dimensional Inputs for Real-Time Sensing and Training on IoT Devices: Conclusions

-Improving the WAP-based feature selection for input dimensionality reduction and the RP-based inducing point selection could be an interesting topic for future work.
-It is also worth investigating a hybrid indoor localization framework utilizing a centralized server and multiple IoT devices running real-time-trainable models together in order to get the benefits of both centralized and decentralized indoor localization frameworks.
+Improving the WAP-based feature selection and the RP-based inducing point selection could be interesting topics for future work.
+Given that IoT devices have been being deployed in the field and integrated into existing Wi-Fi infrastructure based on centrally-managed WAPs, it is also worth investigating a hybrid indoor localization framework utilizing both centralized server and multiple IoT devices running real-time-trainable models to get the benefits of both centralized and decentralized indoor localization frameworks.